Is Parenting Harder Than You Thought?

 You’re often overwhelmed and anxious, if not frustrated and disappointed.
 And tired.
-Definitely tired.
+Always tired.

 Raising kids is harder than you imagined.
 It’s hard to know how to coach your kids through strong waves of emotion.
 How to guide them in their social interactions.
 How to balance holding their hands and letting them do things for themselves.
 Sometimes, it feels like you and your child or teen are on opposite teams, fighting for control.
 You want the best for your child, so why are some of your interactions so difficult?